adrybakov/wulfric/docs/source/user-guide/installation.rst

         pip install -r requirements.txt

     You'll see that all dependencies (both mandatory and optional) are installed.
-If you prefer to install only mandatory dependencies, then you can do it manually.
+If you prefer to install only mandatory dependencies, then you can do it manually instead.

-*   To install wulfric, run (you may need to use ``pip3``)
+*   To install Wulfric, run (you may need to use ``pip3``)

     .. code-block:: bash